 Join Senior Program Manager Elancia Felder for a conversation about what to expect as a new NHS or NJHS adviser.

 Students and parents are invited to join us for an overview of the application process for the NJHS Outstanding Achievement Award.
 NJHS student members in good standing are encouraged to apply.
 This webinar will provide an overview of the application components so that applicants can begin to prepare their materials and give advanced notice to their NJHS adviser and a recommender.
 We will also discuss how students access the application through verified NJHS student accounts and address frequently asked questions about the award.

+This webinar is brought to you by the National Student Leadership Conference.
 High school is just around the corner!
 Take advantage of the knowledge and expertise from college admissions professionals as they share their tips about making the most of your high school journey.
 Find out about setting goals, taking on new challenges, and making strides to make yourself stand out in future college applications.

+This webinar is brought to you by the National Student Leadership Conference.
 What type of skills, traits, and experiences do college admissions offices and organizations look for in future students or employees?
 In this webinar, learn how you can build your digital presence with LinkedIn, what items you should highlight on a resume, and how digital badges can help you stand out.